-In order to implement LASMP efficiently and cost effectively CPRA has developed "Louisiana Sediment Availability and Allocation Program (LASAAP)" as a pilot project.
-LASAAP is expected to help implement BISM.
-The tool's primary goal is to link the sediment-needs for the State's marsh, barrier island and ridge creation/restoration projects to the coast-wide potential sediment sources within state and federal waters.
-This tool analyzes dredge/borrow area and construction/project locations along with existing sediment resource development data in a spatial format in order to efficiently and cost effectively manage limited compatible sediment resources.
-The long-term goal for these tools is to enhance State's planning capabilities to optimize sediment resource utilization, capitalize on synergistic project opportunities, reduce project costs, maximize land-building potential, and ensure projects have the necessary sediment available for 50-yr planning horizon of the CMP.
+In order to implement LASMP efficiently and cost effectively the "Louisiana Sediment Availability and Allocation Program (LASAAP)" was conceptualized and initiated.
+The tool's primary goal is to link the sediment needs for the State's marsh, barrier island and ridge creation/restoration projects to the coast-wide potential sediment sources within state and federal waters.
+This tool analyzes potential sediment resources and construction/project locations along with existing sediment resource development data in a spatial format in order to efficiently and cost effectively manage limited compatible sediment resources.
+The long-term goal of this tool is to enhance State's planning capabilities to optimize sediment resource utilization, capitalize on synergistic project opportunities, reduce project costs, maximize land-building potential, and ensure projects have the necessary sediment available for the 50-yr planning horizon of the CMP.
+Based on LASAAP template, Barrier Island System Management (BISM) Program is developing a similar tool which better fits within their modeling framework.

 To test the tool's effectiveness and functionality, a pilot study was conducted in Barataria Basin.
 Eleven CMP restoration projects fall within the Barataria Basin.
 Three of these projects are marsh creation projects and one is a comprehensive barrier island restoration project.
-These four projects were broken down into their individual barrier island or marsh components and each was evaluated using the tool to identify potential sand and/or mixed sediment resources.
+These projects were broken down into their individual barrier island or marsh components and each was evaluated using the tool to identify potential sand and/or mixed sediment resources.
+Based on the outcome of the pilot study, several recommendations were made to improve the overall tool and make it more accessible to a wider audience.